jawaracloud/gitlab-in-kubernetes/README.md

-# gitlab-in-kubernetes
+# GitLab in Kubernetes
-Setup GitLab Self-Hosted in Kubernetes Cluster
+Setup GitLab Self-Hosted in Kubernetes Cluster with Helm Chart